United States Reports, volume 1

-This is a list of cases reported in volume 1 of United States Reports (1 Dall.), decided by various Pennsylvania courts from 1754 to 1789.
+This is a list of all the United States Supreme Court cases from volume 1 of the United States Reports, decided by various Pennsylvania courts from 1754 to 1789.

 Introduction

 Alexander Dallas and Dallas Reports

 None of the cases reported in 1 U.S. (1 Dall.) are from the Supreme Court of the United States.
 They are decisions from various appellate and trial courts from the years 1754–1789, before and after the American Revolution, from the colonial Province of Pennsylvania and the post-independence Commonwealth of Pennsylvania.

 Alexander J. Dallas, a Philadelphia lawyer and later United States Secretary of the Treasury, had been in the business of reporting local law cases for newspapers and periodicals.
 When the US Supreme Court sat in Philadelphia from 1791 to 1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.